MJKWoolnough/jslib/README.md

 }
 ```

-In its simplest incarnation, this function takes a URL a returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) which will return the string response from that URL.
+In its simplest incarnation, this function takes a URL and returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) which will return the string response from that URL.
 However, the passed [Properties](#conn_properties) object can modify both how the request is sent and the response interpreted.

 #### Examples
 ```typescript